TheRestartProject/OpenRepairDataStandard/Goals.md

 * Aggregate data on what is breaking and barriers to repair, to influence and support the work of decision-makers and regulators.

-* Scale up waste prevention and resource efficiency through the rebirth of a vibrant commercial repair sector.
+* Support waste prevention and resource efficiency through the rebirth of a vibrant commercial repair sector.

 * Inform manufacturers and retailers of consumers' frustration with the status quo.

-* Produce much more data and evidence to help regulators take the right decisions.

 ## Benefits and services